SADDLE

 Sponge-sticks can be bought or made, they have small handles with a piece of synthetic sponge attached to one end and are made in two or three different shapes.
 In ceramics, they are used to smooth clay and they make it easier to reach small awkward places.

-es: ESPONJEADO
+es: ESPONJADO

-Sponging is to dampen a sponge or foam rubber with a liquid and use it in different ways, to form textures, to clean, put on colors and smooth off a surfaces.
+Sponging is to dampen a sponge or foam rubber with a liquid and use it in different ways, to form textures, to clean, put on colors and smooth off surfaces.

 Ways to use sponges in pottery.